rishabh1402/scanbage/README.md

 # Scanbage

-# Scanbage
 ## What it does
-- A Web App to sort your waste via scanning the uploaded images
 - Classifies the waste material in the image into 6 categories :
   1. Cardboard
   2. Glass